Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter6/starfishCollector/README.md

 # Audio
-This chapter teaches hw to add sounds and music to a game.
+This chapter teaches how to add sounds and music to a game.

 ![image](https://user-images.githubusercontent.com/4059636/59179995-08138c00-8b64-11e9-9ade-a9f2d0389682.png)